bikeindex/bike_index_terms/vendor_terms.markdown

 # Terms of Service for Vendors

-Last updated April 14th, 2013.
+Last updated May 1nd, 2013.
 Previous versions and the change history is [available here](https://github.com/sethherr/bike_index_terms).

 ---